Prior-free Collusion-proof Dynamic Mechanisms: Illustrative example: allocation problem

 In the present case, the anticipated per-period utility profile is asymptotically approximately $(3.79,\,3.26,\,2.79)$, meaning that given these reports of the priors $\widehat{D}_{\N}$, each player $i$ with true prior $D_i=\widehat{D}_i$ is guaranteed to get the respective utility level even if the other two players collusively aim to minimize the utility of $i$.
 Recall that the guaranteed utilities without this assumption on $\widehat{D}_{\N}$ are approximately $(3.67,\,3.17,\,2.67)$, in the sense that each player can secure the respective utility level by reporting truthfully $\widehat{D}_i = D_i$ and $\widehat{V}_{t, i} = V_{t, i}$, even if all other players collusively aim to minimize the utility of $i$.

 It is important to note that how this surplus is split depends on the constants $0.84$ and $0.96$, for which there is flexibility analogous to the TU case.
-This surplus is, however, universally limited: the guaranteed-utility profile scaled by $1.283$ is never feasible for any prior profile $D$, that is, even if all players act collusively, they cannot reach that utility level; see Conjecture~\ref{conj:1.283}.
+This flexibility is, however, universally limited: Theorem~\ref{thm:1.283} shows that no feasible expected-utility vector can strictly dominate \(\lambdaBar\,g\) coordinatewise, where \(g_i=f^*(\alpha_i,D_i)\) denotes the fair-floor target levels.